 - What changed in 1675?
 What factors pushed people to take up arms in defence of their views?

-- Compare the Wikipedia excerpt on King Philip's War and Lisa Brooks account.
-Of course, the Wikipedia entry convers the entire war, and you only read a chapter of Brooks, but look for the differences in the ways she tells the story, who she emphassies, and what assumptions she brings to the table.
+- Read the Wikipedia excerpt on King Philip's War after you've listened to the Lisa Brooks podcast.
+Look for differences in the ways she tells the story, who she emphassies, and what assumptions she brings to the table.

 In 1675 a major war broke out in southern New England between English colonists in Massachusetts and Rhode Island and two Indigenous nations, the Wampanoag and Narragansett.
 King Philip’s War, named for a leader of the Wampanoag people, was the biggest war in colonial history.
 At a time when the population of the entire region was around 80,000 people almost 9,000 died, two thirds of them Indigenous.
 This was a period of transition in the North American colonies.
 Virginia and Massachusetts, in particular, had grown significantly in the past 60 years but were not yet the mature colonies that would rebel one hundred years later; the Wampanoag had lost their dominant place in the region, but were not yet a politically or militarily marginalized people.
 The colonies were experiencing powerful internal tensions and external pressures.
 Internally, growth had brought about wealth and expansion.
 That same growth was adding pressure to surrounding indigenous peoples, many of whom determined to push back more forcefully.
 The result was one of the bloodiest wars ever fought.Not all of New England’s Indigenous peoples rebelled.
 Many had converted to Christianity and a few of these “praying Indians” joined the attack (although in several instances that distinction was lost on colonial militias who often killed “Indians” on sight); others had long-standing poor relations with the Wampanoag and saw no reason to change that relationship.
 Indeed, in the later stages of the war, many Indigenous men fought with the colonists.
 Though the war was undoubtedly a war between colonisers and colonised, the lines were often blurred.